csb6/squad-tactical-game/README.md

 that decreases as distance increases.
 Click the Attack button in this menu to attempt to attack that soldier.

 **End turn button in right side-menu** - When you're done with all of your moves, press this button to let the Red Team move.
-One Red Soldier, should move 5 squares to the right of the right-most blue soldier at the end of the prior turn.
+One Red Soldier should move 5 squares to the right of the right-most blue soldier at the end of the prior turn.